Chuev-hub/Chuev-hub/README.md

 ### I'm a .NET developer
 ####  About Me 🙋‍♂️

- - Have been a programmer for almost 5 years
+ - Have been a programmer for 6+ years
  - Graduated from ITSTEP academy
  - Student of "Igor Sikorsky Kyiv Polytechnic Institute" at the IASA faculty